kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise1.rst

 ``cd ~/qsm_tutorial/data``

-To view the content of the directory use the command:
+To view the content of the directory use the command: ``ls``

-``ls``

 .. image:: images/ls.png
    :align: center

 You will see two NIfTI images (.nii.gz) and a few JSON files (.json) in the directory.
 The two NIfTI images correspond to the magnitude (mag.nii.gz) and the phase MR signal (phase.nii.gz).
 Both of them are 4D data, with the first 3 dimensions containing spatial information (i.e. the image of the brain) and echo time (i.e. the time we sampled data) in the 4th dimension.
-The JSON files contain important information such as the echo times (TE) and magnetic field strength (in Tesla), which allow us to compute the magnetic susceptibility with the correct unit.
+The JSON files contain important information such as the echo times (TE) and magnetic field strength (in Tesla), allowing us to compute the magnetic susceptibility with the correct unit.

 Let's take a look of the magnitude images.
-You can do that by calling the image viewer FSLeyes in the terminal:
+You can do this by calling the image viewer FSLeyes in the terminal:

 ``fsleyes mag.nii.gz``

-Once you opened the magnitude images in the viewer, adjust the display window to 'Min.
+Once you have the magnitude images opened in the viewer, adjust the display window to 'Min.
 0' and 'Max.
-500'.
+300'.
 Then click the movie button to see how the brain contrast changes over time.

 .. image:: images/mag_display.png
    :align: center